Jonah Aragon's (PrivacyGuides) Failed Attempt to Takeover PrivacyTools.io

 I’ve taken the time until today to make a proper public statement about the failed takeover attempt of PrivacyTools.io, but I feel like the time is right to set the facts straight.
 Why now?
 I am just tired to defend myself constantly with people who are misinformed and didn’t know how things went down.
 It became too hard to move on with people questioning and making wild assumptions.
 People deserve an answer.

-So far I’ve dealt with the incident with humour (Remember the famous Rick Roll?), an optimistic outlook by just moving on, starting over and going back to the roots with how I started back in 2015: Alone and with a motivation to spread privacy conciseness on an easy to use website.
+So far, I’ve dealt with the incident with humor (Remember the famous Rick Roll?), an optimistic outlook by just moving on, starting over and going back to the roots with how I started back in 2015: Alone and with a motivation to spread privacy conciseness on an easy-to-use website.
 Hell, I’ve even tried to partner up with the PrivacyGuides Team to form a long-term relationship with both websites supporting each other, but it became pretty clear from the get go that they want full control over the privacy space and are hostile towards the original project that was established 7 years ago.